18F/join.tts.gsa.gov/_includes/how_to_apply.md

 Need Assistance in applying or have questions regarding this job opportunity, please email {{ page.contact_name }} at {{ page.contact_email }}.

 {% elsif page.job_post_type == 'tts' %}
-Submit a complete online application prior to {{ page.closes }} EDT.
+Submit a complete online application prior to {{ page.closes }}.
 Please fill out all applicable fields.
 Please note that the TTS application form includes additional short-answer questions.
 We recommend that you take some time to review and prepare for the questions in advance of submitting your application.

 <section class="usa-grid-full">
   <a class="usa-button usa-button-secondary" href="{{ page.apply_url }}">Click here to apply</a>